 Paying for each session individually can feel like a big expense.
 A more manageable approach is a medspa membership, which rolls your treatments into a predictable monthly payment.
 This model makes it easier to commit to the full series of sessions your skin needs without facing a large bill each time.
 Think of it as a subscription to great skin.
 It encourages consistency, which is the key to achieving and maintaining the best possible results.
 A membership transforms your skincare from a one-off purchase into an ongoing part of your self-care routine, making advanced treatments more accessible and less stressful on your budget.

-How to Maintain Your Results for the Long Haul
+How to Make Your IPL Results Last

 After investing in your IPL treatments, you’ll want to make those gorgeous results last as long as possible.
 The secret isn’t complicated: it comes down to diligent aftercare and smart daily habits.
 Sun protection is your number one priority.
 Daily use of a broad-spectrum sunscreen will shield your skin from the UV damage that caused many of the spots and pigmentation issues in the first place.
 Beyond sunscreen, sticking to a quality skincare routine will keep your skin healthy and vibrant.
 With the right care, your IPL results can last for many months, making it a truly worthwhile investment.